-The Asus RT-AC5300 is an excellent high-end gaming router that comes with a number of advanced features for making online and network gaming as lag and frustration free as possible.
+The Asus RT-AC5300 (opens in new tab) is an excellent high-end gaming router that comes with a number of advanced features for making online and network gaming as lag and frustration-free as possible.
 It also means it's a brilliant VPN router, and if you don't mind the expense, this is a great choice.

 Read the full review: Asus RT-AC5300 Tri-band Gigabit Router

-On the surface, the Linksys WRT32X might not look that different than Linksys’ heavy-hitter, the WRT3200.
+On the surface, the Linksys WRT32X (opens in new tab) might not look that different than Linksys’ heavy-hitter, the WRT3200.
 And, well, that’s not actually that far off.
-The WRT32X takes all of the successful components of that highly rated router, and puts them in a router with a custom firmware that’s extremely easy to navigate and a very subdued and attractive visual design, making it one of the best VPN routers you can buy.
+The WRT32X takes all of the successful components of that highly rated router, and puts them in a router with a custom firmware that’s extremely easy to navigate and a very subdued and attractive visual design, making it one of the best routers with VPN you can buy.